 He remained quiet.

 “Please, Vasher,” she whispered.
 “She’s my sister.
-If your hunch is right, then the God King himself is trying to start this war.
-She won’t be safe with him.
+If your hunch is right, then the God King himself is trying to start this conflict.
+Siri won’t be safe with him.
 You think it’s coincidence that he waited until right after a nice hostage arrived to begin the invasion?”

 “All right,” Vasher said.
 “I will do what I can.”
-She nodded, turning back to the center of the arena.
+Vivenna nodded, turning back to the center of the arena.
 The priests were withdrawing.
 “Where are they going?”

 “To their Gods,” Lightsong said.
 “To seek the will of the Pantheon.”